UsabilityEngineering/ChoreNoMore/prototypes/README.md

 ### Assign Chores Menu

 This menu is accessible by pressing the "assign chores" button.
 It allows you to select a subset of the chores in a household and cycle the chores between the different users of your household.
+The additional images show the different forms of the page when things are clicked.

 ![Assign Chores - none selected – 1](https://github.com/UsabilityEngineering/ChoreNoMore/assets/111928724/9482a97d-67c8-4b25-8077-fca1ea3e699b)
 ![Assign Chores - none selected](https://github.com/UsabilityEngineering/ChoreNoMore/assets/111928724/1fce2d4c-aa83-443a-8897-d81307ab5e94)